Serenity 6.6.0 Release Notes (2023-03-15)

 TSBuild => EntryPoints:

-By default, our tsbuild script considers TypeScript files matching the following glob patterns as entry points that are passed to the esbuild
+By default, our tsbuild script identifies TypeScript files matching the following glob patterns as entry points, which are subsequently passed to esbuild:

 - Modules/**/*Page.ts